-A course to acquaint the student with the more important laws and facts of physics in relation to their applications in life.
-In the study of astronomy the material selected mainly concerns the solar system and the uses of astronomy in navigation.
+A course designed to acquaint the student with the more important laws and facts of physics as they relate to the experiences of daily life.
+The study of astronomy deals with the solar system and the uses of astronomy in navigation.